CommonScenes: Generating Commonsense 3D Indoor Scenes with Scene Graph Diffusion: User Perceptual Studies

 \section{User Perceptual Studies}

 We conducted a perceptual study to evaluate the quality of our generated scenes.
 We generated scenes from Graph-to-3D, \textit{} and our method for this.
 At every step, we provide samples from paired methods and ask users to select the better one according to the criteria, (1) Global correctness and realism (\textit{Does the arrangement of objects look correct?}), (2) functional and style fitness (\textit{Does the scene look stylistically coherent?}), (3) scene graph correctness.
 Additionally, we asked for the number of errors in interpenetrating furniture for each scene to evaluate the visible errors.
-To prevent attention degradation of users, three answers were shown (1) No errors, (2) One error, and (3) Multiple errors.
+Three answers were shown (1) No errors, (2) One error, and (3) Multiple errors to prevent attention degradation of users.
 We randomly sample $\sim$ 20 scenes covering all scene types.
 For each scene, we provide a top-down view rendering and a side-view rendering to ensure the visibility of the entire scene.
 We illustrate the user interface of this study \cref{fig:userstudyss}.

 Overall, $\sim25$ subjects from various nationalities, professional backgrounds, and ages participated in our study.
 We provide the outcomes of this study in \cref{tab:percept} and \cref{fig:errorbar}.
 The scenes generated from our method were preferred over the other methods $83\%$ for correctness and realism, $80\%$ for style fitness, and $87\%$ for correctness.
 Where layout+txt2shape was instead preferred $16\%$, $18\%$ and $6\%$ and Graph-to-3D $17\%$, $20\%$ and $15\%$, respectively.
 Interestingly, our method was preferred over the scene graph correctness much higher than other aspects, whereas layout+txt2shape was the lowest, proving the necessity of information sharing between layout and 3D shapes.
 Unsurprisingly, Graph-to-3D was preferred more than layout+txt2shape because of the same reason.
 The inclination towards our method was the highest in all aspects, indicating that our proposed full generative method could generate commonsense scenes.